 Canyon Lights at Capilano Suspension Bridge

 If you haven't been to Capilano Suspension Bridge to test your fear of heights, you're missing out on a fun experience.
 If you haven't seen the Canyon Lights at Capilano Suspension Bridge during Christmas, you're missing out on one of the most amazing Christmas lights experiences in the world.
 Simply pay the admission fee and you can enjoy the lights.
-The lights start on November 23 and run until January 28, but they're not open on Christmas day.
+The lights start at the end of November and run through January, but they're not open on Christmas day.